Energy Efficiency Research

 Read the research report: Thermal performance of traditional brick walls

-113 New Bolsover: Whole house thermal performance assessment.
+113 New Bolsover: Whole house thermal performance assessment

 The aim of this project is to understand better the thermal performance of the roof, walls, floors and windows of a traditional dwelling, and the effectiveness of fabric improvements in reducing energy use and carbon emissions.
 The thermal performance of a two storey, end of terrace house in New Bolsover, Derbyshire was assessed before and after improvements carried out in 2011 using measured U-values and a co-heating test, and the results compared with calculated values.
 The effectiveness of the measures was evaluated using the SAP model.
 In addition, the cost efficiency of improvements was assessed.
-Measurements of elemental U-values will be repeated in 2017.

 Read the research report: